 The API economy is enabling new business models and revenue streams.
-APIs that were originally designed for internal use or basic data sharing may not be well-suited to support complex pricing models, usage tracking, or differentiated service levels.
+APIs that were originally designed for internal use or basic data sharing may not be well-suited to Copyright ©2024 Version 1.
+All rights reserved. support complex pricing models, usage tracking, or differentiated service levels.
 Modernising APIs will allow organisations to build in the flexibility needed to monetise their APIs effectively, adapt to changing business requirements and evolve new business models leveraging modern composable architectures.

-As Al and Machine Learning become more prevalent in financial services and other industries, APIs need to be designed to handle the unique requirements of these technologies.
-This might include support for large-scale data processing, real-time analytics, or integration with Al models.
+As AI and Machine Learning become more prevalent in financial services and other industries, APIs need to be designed to handle the unique requirements of these technologies.
+This might include support for large-scale data processing, real-time analytics, or integration with AI models.